Michael C. Duff

-In his work life preceding study of the law, Professor Duff was for eleven years a Teamsters shop steward and blue-collar ramp service worker in the airline industry, leaving that occupation to pursue his calling in labor law at the Harvard Law School.
+In his work life preceding the study of the law, Professor Duff was for eleven years a Teamsters shop steward and blue-collar ramp service worker in the airline industry, leaving that occupation to study labor law at the Harvard Law School.

-Evidence, Labor Law, Torts I, and Workers' Compensation Law
+Teaching: Labor Law, Torts I, Workers' Compensation Law, Employee Benefits